intel/llvm/sycl/doc/design/KernelFusionJIT.md

 Other strategies require implicit inter-work-group synchronization, not supported in kernel fusion.

-This way, users should not use `sycl::reduction` directly when performing kernel fusion in their code, as an unsupported algorithm might be chosen.
-They should instead use `sycl::detail::reduction_parallel_for`, forcing a supported fusion strategy.
+Users may encounters errors, e.g., fusion being aborted or incorrect results due to race conditions or any other cause, when using the `sycl::reduction` interface.
+The SYCL runtime will choose different algorithms depending on the reduction operator, data type and hardware capabilities, so strategy selection is not possible through the regular interface.
+In this case, users can instead use `sycl::detail::reduction_parallel_for`, forcing a supported fusion strategy.
 Reductions implementation in [`sycl/reduction.hpp`](../../include/sycl/reduction.hpp) might give users an insight into which kind of reductions to use for their purposes: